YanaGilBCN/movie_rating/Readme.md

 1. **Number of 2018 Comedy Films:** How many 2018 films were categorized as a Comedy?

 2. **Highly Rated 2018 Films:** How many 2018 films got a score of 8.0 or higher?
-(Note that this will require joining the two datasets together)

 3. **Best Film of 2018:** What was the best film of 2018?